The Best Used Cars in Canada Under $10,000

 Pontiac Vibe

 Here’s an option that doesn’t get as much consideration as it could.
 The Pontiac Vibe was jointly developed by General Motors and Toyota and shares a lot in common with the Corolla, which means that many examples live on today with surprising reliability and ease of maintenance.
 Sure, it’s a bit quirky-looking, but its body style and available all-wheel drive make it a practical option for those looking for something SUV-like at a fair price.
-Because these don’t get searched up as often, it’s not unusual to find examples with odometers below 200,000 kilometres on the used car market for well below our $10,000 budget.
+Because these don’t get searched up as often, it’s not unusual to find examples with odometers below 200,000 kilometres on the used car market for well under our $10,000 budget.

 2013 Nissan LEAF Preview summaryImage